 Nowadays, you can go inside Casa Batlló and admire the beautiful interior design of the building.
 Believe me, there is a reason why people say it’s one of Gaudí’s best works.
 It’s completely out of this world!

 You can find more information about Casa Batlló and book your tickets here.

 3. A famous building in Barcelona locals used to hate: La Pedrera

 Something that you should know is that La Pedrera has a spectacular terrace!
-And not only that, there are lightshows during the evening on the rooftop that you can attend.
-Sounds like this could be the highlight during your Barcelona trip.
-Find out more about the lightshows here.
+And not only that, there are light shows during the evening on the rooftop that you can attend.
+Sounds like this could be the highlight of your Barcelona trip.

 4. Casa Amattler, a beautiful building most people miss!

 Casa Amattler is a beautiful building that is located right next to Casa Batlló.
 Since most people admire the beautiful and more known Casa Batlló sometimes Casa Amattler does not get the attention it deserves.
 But here is what you should know about it:

 This building was designed by the famous Catalan architect Josep Puig i Cadafalch.
 It was built in 1875, but later redesigned by the lover of archeology and chocolatier Antoni Amatller.
 It was owned by the Amatller family for almost a whole decade which is the reason why the inside is incredibly well preserved.
 Currently, it serves as a house museum and café.

 5. Palau de la Música Catalana, a jewel of Barcelona